{ claus.conrad }

 apt upgrade --without-new-pkgs

 If apt-listchanges is installed, press Q to close its pager with release notes.
+You will be asked to confirm to stop running services.

 1. Perform full upgrade: